domoszlai/juicy-gcode/README.md

 }
 ```

-A new configuration file can be set by the ‚Äú`--flavor`‚Äù or ‚Äú`-f`‚Äù command line option.
+A new configuration file can be set by the ì`--flavor`î or ì`-f`î command line option.

 Another configurable property is the resolution of the SVG image in DPI (dot per inch).
-It can be given by the ‚Äú`--dpi`‚Äù or ‚Äú`-d`‚Äù command line option.
+It can be given by the ì`--dpi`î or ì`-d`î command line option.
 Default value is 72 DPI.

 ## Limitations